Verizon PESTEL/PESTLE Analysis & Recommendations

 3. Increasing demand for high quality in products (opportunity)

-The increasing adoption of mobile devices maintains opportunities for companies to grow their operations in the wireless telecommunications market.
-This sociocultural external factor corresponds to increasing demand for wireless telecommunications services, such as those from Verizon Wireless.
-In relation, the increasing use of online mobile services is a macro-environmental trend that further contributes to the increasing demand for such wireless telecommunications services.
-However, these two external factors present threats by making the remote or macro-environment more attractive to more firms, thereby potentially increasing competition, which is determined as a major external force in the Porter’s Five Forces analysis of Verizon Communications, Inc. On the other hand, the company has growth opportunities based on the increasing demand for high quality in products.
-For example, Verizon Wireless can improve its market presence and customer loyalty by emphasizing high quality in promoting its services.
-The factors in this part of the external analysis should help guide the evolution of Verizon’s organizational culture.
-Thus, there are major business growth opportunities in this component of the PESTEL/PESTLE analysis.
+The increasing adoption of mobile technology creates opportunities for Verizon to grow its operations in the wireless telecommunications market.
+In the PESTLE analysis, this external factor corresponds to increasing demand for wireless telecommunications services.
+Also, the increasing use of online mobile services is a macro-environmental trend that further contributes to the increasing demand for wireless telecommunications services.
+However, these two external factors present threats by making the remote or macro-environment more attractive to more firms, thereby potentially increasing competition, which is determined as a major external force in the Five Forces analysis of Verizon Communications Inc. On the other hand, this PESTEL analysis identifies the company’s growth opportunities based on the increasing demand for high-quality products.
+Verizon can improve its market presence and customer loyalty by emphasizing high quality in promoting its services.
+The factors in this part of the external analysis help guide the evolution of Verizon’s organizational culture (corporate culture) to address social concerns.
+Thus, there are business growth opportunities in this component of the PESTLE analysis.

 Technological Factors in Verizon’s Business

-In this component of the PESTEL/PESTLE analysis, the effects of technological trends on Verizon and the remote or macro-environment are evaluated.
-For instance, this external analysis considers how technologies determine the infrastructure and capabilities of Verizon Wireless in the wireless telecommunications industry environment.
+In this component of the PESTLE analysis, the effects of technological trends on Verizon and the remote or macro-environment are evaluated.
+For instance, this external analysis considers how technologies determine the infrastructure and capabilities of Verizon in the wireless telecommunications industry environment.
 Technologies also affect the other areas of the business.
-Verizon Communications, Inc. must develop strategies to deal with the following technological external factors:
+Verizon must develop strategies to deal with the following technological factors:

 1. Widespread development of information and communications networks around the world (opportunity)